QSCTech-Sange/option-price/README.md

 # option-price
-option-price is a Python-based powerful but simple option price calculator.
+`option-price` is a Python-based powerful but simple option price calculator.
+A GUI version is available [here](https://github.com/QSCTech-Sange/Options-Calculator).

 # Installation
 ```shell